 An Ignition Interlock device (IID) is a small breathalyzer that is installed in your car.
 The device is about the size of a cell phone.
-An IID is connected to the ignition system and prevents a car from starting unless the driver gives a passing deep lung air sample.
+An IID, as our Cape Cod OUI attorney explains, is connected to the ignition system and prevents a car from starting unless the driver gives a passing deep lung air sample.
 The device tests the driver’s blood alcohol concentration (BAC) by measuring the amount of alcohol in a subject’s breath.
 If the percentage is over .02%, the car will not start.

 Who Needs an Ignition Interlock Device?

 Massachusetts law requires a driver with a second or subsequent OUI offense who is eligible for either a hardship license or full license reinstatement to have an IID attached to any vehicle the driver owns, leases, or operates (including an employer’s vehicle), at the driver’s expense.